gcasar/stack-sifter-bot/README.md

 ## Possible follow-ups

 - Consider storing the last run timestamp using GitHub Actions Artifacts or by updating a comment on a dedicated issue, instead of committing a file to the repository.
 This can reduce repository noise and leverage GitHub infrastructure more effectively.
+- We might have a bug when tracking Published/Updated timestamps, as the current implementation only considers the Created timestamp.
+This could lead to missed updates if a post is edited after being published.